RebeccaKessler/Otter_Group_Project/README.md

 In the repository you can find the following documents:
 - final article
 - final appendix
+- folder with data for final project
 - folder with all the raw data
+- folder with all the cleaned data
 - folder with the notebooks where we did the cleaning of our raw data
 - folder with our notbooks containing the univariate analysis for the midterm

 In order to run our final project, follow these steps:
-1. open the final article in collab
+1. open the final article in google colab (buttom at the top of the file)
-2. open the appendix in collab
+2. open the appendix in google colab (buttom at the top of the file)
 3. run both documents
 4. enjoy the read :)